-There are discharge nurses at the hospital who will give you post-operative instructions for you to take home.
+There are nurses at the hospital who will give you post-op instructions to take home.

 9. When do the stitches come out?

 Most patients with this procedure have stitches which are on the inside.
 They will dissolve on their own.
 Usually there are no stitches on the outside unless there is one around the drain.
 That stitch is usually taken out the day after the surgery.